thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-08-23-swiftui-bento-box.markdown

 ![](/assets/images/bento.png "Hello There Bento made in SwiftUI")

 [Check it out on Github](https://github.com/thatvirtualboy/SwiftUI-Bento-Box) and give it a star if you like it!
 Even more, if you happen to publish any material using this project, let me know!
 I'd love to see it!

+### Update
+Steve Troughton-Smith shared on Mastodon that this behavior actually extends beyond just Mac Catalyst/SwiftUI and that developers should use caution when adding any platform in App Store Connect

+<iframe src="https://mastodon.social/@stroughtonsmith/111070551111971656/embed" width="400" allowfullscreen="allowfullscreen" sandbox="allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox allow-forms"></iframe>